exploring self-realization, sacred personhood, and full humanity

 The following testimony, from a fallen soldier of World War I in Summerland, was sent to his mother via psychic-medium (from “Claude’s Book”).

 Those who wear white robes, along with those who continue as church-goers, are the religious traditionalists.
-But, in Summerland, there is no de rigueur dress-code supporting white-robe fashion.
+But, in Summerland, no matter what you've heard from certain unbalanced factions, there is no de rigueur dress-code supporting white-robe fashion.
 You might mention this to the Nice Young Man at Church.

 Father Benson asked an architect to draw the plans for his new addition.
 On the architect’s work-table were very ordinary things, like sheets of paper and different kinds of pens and pencils